University Awards Guidelines

 • Vice-Chancellor and President, as the Approval Authority, is responsible for monitoring the implementation, outcomes and scheduled review of these guidelines and its accompanying governance documents.

-• Director, Governance and Strategy as the Document Owner, is responsible for maintaining the content of this policy as delegated by the Vice-Chancellor and President.
+• Director, Strategy, Governance and Office of the Vice-Chancellor as the Document Owner, is responsible for maintaining the content of these guidelines as delegated by the Vice-Chancellor and President.

 Promulgation